What type of information / documents could you require?

 4. Professional Verification: Often, these drawings need to be stamped by a licensed structural engineer to verify their accuracy and compliance with safety standards.

-Engineer Stamped Structural drawings
+Engineer Stamped Structural Drawings

 Engineered stamped drawings are technical drawings that have been reviewed, approved, and stamped by a licensed professional engineer.
 These drawings typically include detailed information about the design, materials, and construction methods to ensure the safety and compliance of a project, such as a sign, with applicable codes and standards.
 Depending on the jurisdiction and the sign type you may be required by the governing authority to get your structural drawings stamped by an Engineer.